Mollusca: Bioindicators

 Bivalve molluscs are used as bioindicators to monitor the health of aquatic environments in both fresh water and the marine environments.
 Their population status or structure, physiology, behaviour or the level of contamination with elements or compounds can indicate the state of contamination status of the ecosystem.
 They are particularly useful since they are sessile so that they are representative of the environment where they are sampled or placed.
 Potamopyrgus antipodarum is used by some water treatment plants to test for estrogen-mimicking pollutants from industrial agriculture.

+Several species of mollusca have been used as bioindicators of environmental stresses that can cause DNA damage.
+These species include the American oyster Crassostrea virginica, zebra mussels (Dreissena polymorpha) and the blue mussel Mytilus edulis.

-Harmful to humans
+Harm to humans

 Stings and bites

 Some molluscs sting or bite, but deaths from mollusc venoms total less than 10% of those from jellyfish stings.

 All octopuses are venomous, but only a few species pose a significant threat to humans.
 Blue-ringed octopuses in the genus Hapalochlaena, which live around Australia and New Guinea, bite humans only if severely provoked, but their venom kills 25% of human victims.
 Another tropical species, Octopus apollyon, causes severe inflammation that can last for over a month even if treated correctly, and the bite of Octopus rubescens can cause necrosis that lasts longer than one month if untreated, and headaches and weakness persisting for up to a week even if treated.

 All species of cone snails are venomous and can sting painfully when handled, although many species are too small to pose much of a risk to humans, and only a few fatalities have been reliably reported.
 Their venom is a complex mixture of toxins, some fast-acting and others slower but deadlier.
 The effects of individual cone-shell toxins on victims' nervous systems are so precise as to be useful tools for research in neurology, and the small size of their molecules makes it easy to synthesize them.

 Disease vectors

 Schistosomiasis (also known as bilharzia, bilharziosis or snail fever), a disease caused by the fluke worm Schistosoma, is "second only to malaria as the most devastating parasitic disease in tropical countries.
-An estimated 200 million people in 74 countries are infected with the disease – 100 million in Africa alone."
+An estimated 200 million people in 74 countries are infected with the disease—100 million in Africa alone."
 The parasite has 13 known species, two of which infect humans.
 The parasite itself is not a mollusc, but all the species have freshwater snails as intermediate hosts.